-The material accounting and risk management policies used in the preparation of these financial statements are stated below.
-These have been consistently applied to all years presented unless otherwise stated.
+The material accounting policies used in the preparation of these financial statements are stated below.
+These policies have been consistently applied to all periods presented, unless otherwise stated.

 Financial instruments

 Initial recognition

 The Fund records financial asset or a financial liability in its statement of financial position when, and only when, it becomes party to the contractual provisions of the instrument.